 However, if you lower or increase the ratio or threshold you can achieve a good result.
 By adjusting the ratio and threshold you will hear an improvement in your mix.

 By Craig Anderton

-You can download the FX chain Preset in the above link.
+You can download the FX chain Preset at the above link.

-If you find this article helpful, share with others.
-If you have any query, comment below.
+If you find this article helpful, share it with others.
+If you have any queries, comment below.

 Articles You Must Read